AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-notifications/view-and-manage-in-app-notifications.md

 ---
 navigation-topic: notifications
 title: View and manage in-app notifications
-description: "In-app notifications keep you informed about two types of information: announcement notifications and work item notifications.
-They are available from both the web application and the mobile application."
+description: 'In-app notifications keep you informed about two types of information: announcement notifications and work item notifications.
+They are available from both the web application and the mobile application.'
 author: Lisa
 feature: Get Started with Workfront
+exl-id: 4c5da114-33cc-422b-84f4-67bc7fcd67c6
 ---
 # View and manage in-app notifications

 In-app notifications keep you informed about two types of information: announcement notifications and work item notifications.
 They are available from both the web application and the mobile application.